daormar/debasher/rtdocs/source/getstart.rst

         add_debasher_process "hello_world" "cpus=1 mem=32 time=00:01:00"
     }

-DeBasher works with two main entities: processes and programs.
+**DeBasher works with three main entities: processes, programs and modules.
 A program is composed of a set of processes.
-Processes and programs are identified by a particular name, and their specific behavior is defined by means of a set of functions.
+A module is a file storing multiple processes and one program**.
+Processes and modules are identified by a particular name, and their specific behavior is defined by means of a set of functions.
+The program associated with a particular module is also defined by means of a function.

 DeBasher adopts an object-oriented programming (OOP) approach, where each function implements a specific method.
 Function names have two parts, first, the name of the program or function, and second, a suffix identifying the method.
 For instance, the function ``hello_world_define_opts`` implement the method ``define_opts`` for the ``hello_world`` process.

-In the "Hello World!" example shown above, we have a program called ``debasher_hello_world``, which executes the process ``hello_world``.
+In the "Hello World!" example shown above, we have a module stored in the ``debasher_hello_world.sh``, which defines a program called ``debasher_hello_world``.
+Such program executes the process ``hello_world``.
 Below we describe the functions involved:

 * ``hello_world_explain_cmdline_opts``: this function implements the
   ``explain_cmdline_opts`` method for ``hello_world``.
 Such method